drengskapur/agentexec/README.md

 ## Conclusion

-Omnivex is designed to provide a seamless, user-friendly interface for managing complex, multi-cloud workflows.
-By using modern design patterns, providing flexible compression options, and focusing on simplicity and clarity in the TUI, Omnivex empowers users to easily manage and deploy resources across multiple services.
+agentexec is designed to provide a seamless, user-friendly interface for managing complex, multi-cloud workflows.
+By using modern design patterns, providing flexible compression options, and focusing on simplicity and clarity in the TUI, agentexec empowers users to easily manage and deploy resources across multiple services.